CynicalSystems/dnscrypt-auto-custom/README.md

 A customized script for installing and automatically configuring DNSCrypt on Debian Linux-based systems.

+## This is a customized script specific for our deployments.
+Free software, no warranties, etc, etc.
+## If you don't know exactly what you are doing please use the original repo located at: https://github.com/simonclausen/dnscrypt-autoinstall

 # Description

 This script will automatically and securely set up DNSCrypt as a background service that runs at system startup using [DNSCrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy/), the [libsodium](https://github.com/jedisct1/libsodium) cryptography library, and the DNSCrypt service provider of your choice.
 The script also will set up dnsmasq as a cache for dnscrypt, and all outgoing port 53 traffic will be force-redirected to it with iptables DNAT.